ironbar/arc25/docs/modeling/Iteration_12_solve_a_few_arc_tasks.md

 ## Conclusion

+On this iteration I have prepared new sample tasks to learn how to use the DSL.
+Despite of doing this job only one real ARC task was solved (and it was simply applying a colormap).

+I have to rethink the approach, because the current implementation does not correctly explore the solution space.
+Only explores a small fraction of the solution space and repeats the same errors over and over.

 ## Next steps

+- Better sampling strategy.
+Could play with temperature, top_k and top_p to create more diverse samples. https://huggingface.co/docs/transformers/v4.52.3/en/main_classes/text_generation#transformers.GenerationConfig.temperature
+- Better training objective. label_smoothing_factor might be used to preserve entropy. https://huggingface.co/docs/transformers/v4.52.3/en/main_classes/trainer#transformers.TrainingArguments.label_smoothing_factor
+- Validation might be solved ARC tasks.
+That way I could better measure the effect of the training tasks.
+- Reread transduction and induction paper, and code.
+- What if I give hints of how to solve the problem?
+Is the model capable on that case?

 ## TODO

-- [ ] Write new training tasks to solve the current knowledge gaps of the model
+- [x] Write new training tasks to solve the current knowledge gaps of the model
 - [ ] I need a way to do evaluation at scale, using multiple GPUs, and saving all the generated tasks when searching for a solution.
 - [ ] If possible I should use Kaggle compute for evaluation.
 It is almost free and is a good way to store and visualize results.
 - [ ] Compositionality, can the model solve the task that selects the biggest object, crop and trim?
 That